Metrics quickstart

 .

-This way, the Prometheus Operator can inspect which Kubernetes Endpoints are tied to services matching these conditions.
+This configures the Prometheus Operator to inspect which Kubernetes endpoints belong to services matching these conditions.

 and kubewarden-policy-server